-- crowded teeth
+- Crowded teeth

-- open bite
+- Open bite

-To determine if you have a crossbite, close your mouth, focus on where your teeth are resting.
-If some of your upper teeth are resting inside your lower teeth, then you may have a crossbite.
+To determine if you have a crossbite, close your mouth, and focus on where your teeth are resting.
+If some of your upper teeth are resting inside your lower teeth, you may have a crossbite.

 An untreated crossbite can lead to excessive wear on your teeth and chipping.
 The gums can start to recede, and you may find little notches in the gum line.
 People begin to complain of painful gums and experience some bone loss.